Samuel Jackson Holmes

-Career
+Education and career

-After attending Chaffey College in Ontario, California, he obtained his Bachelor of Science (1893) and Master of Science (1895) from the University of California, Berkeley.
+Holmes attended Chaffey College in Ontario, California, and obtained his Bachelor of Science (1893) and Master of Science (1895) from the University of California, Berkeley.
 His biological research at Berkeley earned him a fellowship to the University of Chicago in 1895, where he received his Ph.D in 1897.

 After teaching at San Diego High School for the academic year 1897–1898, between 1898 and 1906 he was an instructor of zoology at the University of Michigan.
 From there he moved to the Stevens Point Normal School (University of Wisconsin–Stevens Point), 1906 to 1912.
 In 1912, he returned to Berkeley as an associate professor, and then in 1916 was promoted to full professor.
 At Berkeley, his teaching and research focused on experimental morphogenesis, genetics, animal behavior, and eugenics.
 He was named faculty research lecturer in 1929.
 He retired in 1939 but continued on as professor emeritus until his death in 1964.

 Zoology

 Holmes' initial research focused on animals and animal behavior.
 His proximity to the California coast allowed him to research the species of crustacea that reside there.
 In 1900, he published his book titled Synopsis of California Stalk-Eyed Crustacea.
-In 1906, he publish published Biology of the Frog where he wrote "It indeed seems, as is often remarked, that the frog is especially designed as a subject for biological research."
+In 1906, he published the Biology of the Frog where he wrote "It indeed seems, as is often remarked, that the frog is especially designed as a subject for biological research."